stankur/shapeshifter/memory-bank/progress.md

 - Better performance with deeply nested structures
 - Consistent access pattern across all components
 - Maintained reactivity through Svelte 5's reactivity system

-We've implemented document structure updates for both heading level increases and decreases:

-**Heading Level Increase (Tab/Space at start of heading):**

-1. Check if there's a preceding section with the appropriate level (one level lower than the new heading level)
-2. If found, increase the heading level and move the section to become a child of that preceding section
-3. Update the document structure accordingly

-**Heading Level Decrease (Backspace at start of heading):**

-1. Check if decreasing the level would violate the constraint (section cannot have direct section children whose level is more than 1 above its level)
-2. If safe, perform a three-step restructuring process:
-   - Step 1: Move siblings after the section to be children of that section
-   - Step 2: Remove the section from its container and move children after container to the section
-   - Step 3: Add the section to the grandparent section container after the parent section
-3. Update the heading level and document structure

-**Backspace at Start of Paragraph (Join with Previous):**

-1. Detect when backspace is pressed at the start of a paragraph
-2. Find the previous paragraph in the same section
-3. Join the content of the current paragraph with the previous paragraph
-4. Remove the current paragraph from the document
-5. Set focus to the previous paragraph with cursor at the join point

-This implementation required clarifying the distinction between:

-- findPrecedingSection: Finds a preceding sibling section with the appropriate level
-- findParentSection: Finds the actual parent section in the hierarchy
-- findParentSectionContainer: Finds the container that holds the current section
-- findGrandparentSectionContainer: Finds the container that holds the parent section

 ## Backspace Functionality Issue Investigation